Mary's Creek Water Reclamation Facility

 8. What are the next steps to make this proposed facility a reality?

-Once the permit application is filed, the process to obtain a permit usually takes 18 months to three years to complete and provides an opportunity for public comment at certain stages.
+The process to obtain a permit usually takes 18 months to three years to complete and provides an opportunity for public comment at certain stages.
 After a permit is obtained, the detailed design of the plant would begin.
 It will take another four to five years to do the design engineering, bidding and construction.
-FWWD has committed that during the design phase, it will organize another community advisory committee composed of representatives of neighborhoods and property owners in the immediate vicinity of the facility.
+The city has committed that during the design phase, it will organize another community advisory committee composed of representatives of neighborhoods and property owners in the immediate vicinity of the facility.